 Never have bland zucchini again!
+Introducing Caramelized Zucchini!

-I recently found myself with loads of zucchini in the fridge (thanks Grandpa!).
-Most of the time they end up in oven-roasted vegetables, but I wanted to mix it up a bit this time.
-Plus the less I use the oven these days the better it feels, it’s still 86°F here!
+I recently found myself with loads of zucchini in the fridge (thanks, Grandpa!).
+Most of the time, they end up in oven-roasted vegetables, but I wanted to mix it up a bit this time.
+Plus, the less I use the oven these days, the better it feels.
+It’s still 86°F here!

 Can you believe I made this 3 days in a row this week?
 Yep, it’s that good.
 This recipe is for those of you who have less than 30 minutes to prepare something for dinner.
-It’s flavorful.
-Low calorie.
-And so easy to prepare, it’s almost a no cooking recipe!
+It’s flavorful, low-calorie, and so easy to prepare.
+It’s almost a no-cooking recipe!
 Almost.

 When the zucchini is fork tender, bring the heat to high and let it caramelize!
-This step enhances the taste and gives the zucchini a nutty flavor, the only thing is that you have to keep an eye on it.
-You don’t want them to burn, they should just start to stick to the pan.
+This step enhances the taste and gives the zucchini a nutty flavor.
+The only thing is that you have to keep an eye on it.
+You don’t want them to burn; they should just start to stick to the pan.

 Before serving, top with toasted pine nuts, fresh parsley, and a drizzle of lime juice!

 Oh, and kids love it!
-Maybe it’s because of the subtle sweetness and caramelized flavor, who knows!
+Maybe it’s because of the subtle sweetness and caramelized flavor.
+Who knows!

 Let me know in the comments if you try this recipe!